Brazil says exports safe despite rotten meat scandal

 - Posted 20 Mar 2017 04:46

-BRASILIA: Brazil tried to reassure the world on Sunday (Mar 19) that its huge meat industry poses no threat despite allegations that major exporters have been selling tainted beef and poultry with falsified inspection certificates.
+BRASILIA: Brazil tried to reassure the world Sunday that its huge meat industry poses no threat - with President Michel Temer even inviting ambassadors to a steak dinner - despite allegations that corrupt exporters sold tainted products.

+Temer smiled as he invited diplomats to a traditional Brazilian meat restaurant called a churrascaria, saying "if you accept the invitation we will be very happy".
+Nineteen of the 33 envoys who met with him accepted the offer.

+But Temer had the serious mission of calming a scandal threatening the reputation of the world's biggest beef and poultry exporting nation.

 Brazilian President Michel Temer (C), Agriculture Minister Blairo Maggi (L) and Industry and External Commerce Minister Marco Pereira (R), holds an emergency meeting with meat-packing representatives.
 (EVARISTO SA/AFP)